Carbonique/voetbalpoules/README.md

 Flags take precedence over all environment variables.

-Run `--help` forr more information.
+Run `--help` for more information.

 ## Technical